alainlebret/image-processing/README.md

 ## Image Processing

-All the documents come from my course presented at the [ENSICAEN](http://www.ensicaen.fr).
+The set of documents comes from the image processing course offered to third-year students of the "Applied physics" specialty at [ENSICAEN](http://www.ensicaen.fr).

 ### Licensing